mnorelli/rails-auth/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Authenticating users is key to authorizing who is allows to do what in an application.
-If we have an application in which users can create their own content that only they have access to, we need to learn about "auth".
+We need to impliment these concepts in order to create and experience where users can have differentiated experiences on the application.
+For example, when we go to Feedly, we'd like to see new stories customized for each of our profiles, and when others go to gmail, we'd like them prevented from accessing our emails.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

 * Implement an authentication system in Rails that securely stores users' passwords
-* Spec the User model using TDD
 * Build routes, controllers, and views necessary for a user to signup & login

 ### Where should we be now?